dsagman/picat/readme.md

 SMT solvers are also closely related to automated theorem provers, and one of the main SMT solver, [Z3 from Microsoft Research](https://www.microsoft.com/en-us/research/project/z3-3/), states on its web page, "A theme shared among many of the algorithms is how they exploit a duality between finding satisfying solutions and finding refutation proofs."

-Picat's SMT solver options are:
+To use the `smt` module in Picat, you need to install an external SMT solver and invoke solve with the name of the solver.
+Picat will export a file with the appropriate format and then call the external solver.
+SMT options are:

-- cvc4: Instruct Picat to use the CVC4 SMT solver.
-Picat uses the following command to call the CVC4 solver: cvc4 T mpF ile > SolF ile where T mpF ile is a file that stores the SMT-LIB2-format constraints, and SolF ile is a solution file.
+- `cvc4`: Instruct Picat to use the CVC4 SMT solver.
+Picat uses the following command to call the CVC4 solver: cvc4 TempFile > SolFile where TempF ile is a file that stores the SMT-LIB2-format constraints, and SolF ile is a solution file.
 Picat throws existence_error if the command cvc4 is not available in the path.

 - dump: Dump the constraints in SMT-LIB2 format to stdout.
-- dump(F ile): Dump the SMT-LIB2 format to F ile.
+- dump(File): Dump the SMT-LIB2 format to File.
 - logic(Logic): Instruct the SMT solver to use Logic in the solving, where Logic must be an atom or a string, and the specified logic must be available in the SMT solver.
 The default logic for Z3 is “LIA”, and the default logic for CVC4 is “NIA”.
-- tmp(F ile): Dump the SMT-LIB2 format to F ile rather than the default file “__tmp.smt2”, before calling the smt solver.
-The name F ile must be a string or an atom that has the extension name “.smt2”.
+- tmp(File): Dump the SMT-LIB2 format to File rather than the default file “__tmp.smt2”, before calling the smt solver.
+The name File must be a string or an atom that has the extension name “.smt2”.
 When this file name is specified, the smt solver will save the solution into a file name that has the same main name as F ile but the extension name “.sol”.
 - z3: Instruct Picat to use the z3 SMT solver.
 When no SMT solver is specified, Picat first searches for the command z3, and when z3 cannot be found it continues to search for the command cvc4.